bradb345/project-1/README.md

-- If isOnePlayer is true then the single player will receive 100 points for every piece of food they eat and goes by 4. if isOnePlayer is false then the scoring functionality is taken away and its just a win and lose game.
+- If isOnePlayer is true then the single player will receive 100 points for every piece of food they eat and goes by 4.
+If isOnePlayer is false then the scoring functionality is taken away and its just a win and lose game.